SciML/SciMLBook/README.md

 The final project is a 10-20 page paper using the style template from the [_SIAM Journal on Numerical Analysis_](http://www.siam.org/journals/auth-info.php) (or similar).
-The final project must include code for a high performance (parallelized) implementation of the algorithm in a form that is usable by others.
+The final project must include code for a high performance (or parallelized) implementation of the algorithm in a form that is usable by others.
 A thorough performance analysis is expected.
 Model your paper on academic review articles (e.g. read _SIAM Review_ and similar journals for examples).